Rook matroids and log-concavity of $P$-Eulerian polynomials: Distributional properties of non-nesting rook numbers

 \subsection{Ultra-log-concavity of \texorpdfstring{$M_{\lambda /\mu}$}{mmu}}

 Let $\lambda / \mu$ be a skew shape with $r$ rows and $c$ columns.
 The basis-generating polynomial $r_{\lambda/\mu}$ of $\mathcal{R}_{\lambda / \mu}$ serves as the appropriate multivariate generalization of $M_{\lambda / \mu}$, the univariate non-nesting rook polynomial introduced in Section~\ref{subsection:boards_skew-shapes_rooks}.
-To emphasize the role played by row and column variables separately -- which will also be useful in Section~\ref{section:rooks_as_linear_extensions} -- we use $\xvec = (x_{1}, \ldots , x_{r})$ and $\yvec = (y_{r+1}, \ldots , y_{r+c})$ for the row and column variables of $r_{\lambda / \mu}$ respectively.
-By Theorem~\ref{thm:rook_is_transversal}, bases of rook matroids correspond to occupied row indices taken together with unoccupied column indices of rook placements; we can thus write
+To emphasize the role played by column and row variables separately --- which will also be useful in Section~\ref{section:rooks_as_linear_extensions} --- we use $\xvec = (x_{1}, \ldots , x_{r})$ and $\yvec = (y_{r+1}, \ldots , y_{r+c})$ for the row and column variables of $r_{\lambda / \mu}$ respectively.
+By Theorem~\ref{thm:rook_is_transversal}, bases of rook matroids correspond to occupied column indices taken together with unoccupied row indices of rook placements; we can thus write